mff-uk/dataspecer/README.md

 _You need to manually build and link model-driven-data library:_

-1. Clone [model-driven-data (mdd) library](https://github.com/sstenchlak/model-driven-data) to a separate directory.
+1. Clone this repository with submodules. `git clone --recurse-submodules ...`
-2. Build the model-driven-data library by running `npm install` and `npm run build` in the mdd directory.
+2. Build the model-driven-data library by running `npm install` and `npm run build` in the `./model-driven-data/` directory.
-3. Link the package by running `npm link` in the mdd directory.

 _To build the project:_

-4. In the project directory run `npm install` and `npm link model-driven-data` to install all the dependencies and link the mdd library.
+4. In the project directory run `npm install` to install all the dependencies and link the mdd library.
 5. Run `npm run build` to build the project.
 All generated files are in the `buid` directory.
    Alternatively, you can run live server by `npm run start`.